-The following table describes compensation for Directors for the financial year ended December 31, 2012.
+The following table describes compensation for Directors for the financial year ended December 31, 2013.

-Name Fees Earned (\$) Share- based Awards (\$) Option- based Awards (\$) Non-equity Incentive Plan Compensation (\$) Pension Value (\$) All Other Compensation (\$) Total Compensation (\$) J.W.
-Bud Bird, O.C. \$35,000 Nil Nil Nil Nil Nil \$35,000 Reid Carter (1) Nil Nil Nil Nil Nil Nil Nil David Mann \$38,000 Nil Nil Nil Nil Nil \$38,000 Saul Shulman \$38,000 Nil Nil Nil Nil Nil \$38,000 Samuel J.B.
+Name Fees Earned (\$) Share- based Awards (\$) Option- based Awards (\$) Non-equity Incentive Plan Compensation (\$) Pension Value (\$) All Other Compensation (\$) (3) Total Compensation (\$) J.W.
+Bud Bird, O.C. \$35,000 Nil Nil Nil Nil \$35,000 \$70,000 Reid Carter (1) Nil Nil Nil Nil Nil Nil Nil David Mann \$38,000 Nil Nil Nil Nil \$35,000 \$73,000 Saul Shulman \$38,000 Nil Nil Nil Nil \$35,000 \$73,000 Samuel J.B.
 Pollock (2) Nil Nil Nil Nil Nil Nil Nil

-- (1) Mr. Carter does not receive any compensation in his capacity as Director.
-For Mr. Carter's compensation as President and Chief Executive Officer of the Corporation, see page 11 of this Circular. - (2) Mr. Pollock, Chairman of the Board, voluntarily chose not to receive the annual Directors' compensation as he receives compensation as a senior officer of Brookfield.
+(1) Mr. Carter does not receive any compensation in his capacity as Director.
+For Mr. Carter's compensation as President and Chief Executive Officer of the Corporation, see page 11 of this Circular.

+- (2) Mr. Pollock, Chairman of the Board, voluntarily chose not to receive the annual Directors' compensation as he receives compensation as a senior officer of Brookfield. - (3) Messrs.
+Bird, Mann and Shulman received additional compensation for their roles as members of a special committee established to consider a possible reorganization of the Corporation's assets.

 The Directors were paid such reasonable remuneration for their services as the Board determined from time to time.
-In 2012, Director compensation was equal to \$35,000 per Director for the year, provided that no such compensation was paid to Directors who are also officers or employees of Brookfield (or any of its affiliates).
+In 2013, Director compensation was equal to \$35,000 per Director for the year, provided that no such compensation was paid to Directors who are also officers or employees of Brookfield (or any of its affiliates).
 The Chair of each standing committee of the Board received additional compensation of \$3,000 per year.
 The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the Board, or any committee thereof, or in connection with their services as Directors.
 Going forward, the Board shall determine the reasonable remuneration for Director services rendered to the Corporation.